-Note that you may not move within 1 inch of the front of an enemy unit except to make a Charge action to bring a unit into contact with that enemy.
+Note that you may not move within 1 inch of the front of an enemy unit except to make a Charge action to bring a unit into contact with that enemy, or to Retire out of contact.

-Units may freely interpenetrate friendly Irregulars and Horsemen in any direction, and move directly through Archers or Crossbowmen who are in a formation 1 base deep from the front or rear.
+Units may freely interpenetrate and be interpentrated by friendly Skirmishers, Mounted Crossbowmen/Arquebusiers, and Light Lancers in any direction, and move directly through Arquebusiers, Archers, or Crossbowmen who are in a formation 1 base deep from the front or rear.
 No other interpenetration is allowed.